Gnucash/gnucash-on-flatpak/README.md

 ```

 With these long flatpak branch branch names it's possible to refer back exactly to the
 commits in the git repositories that were used to build this flatpak from.
-The commit
-hash refs are the bit after the -g.
+* The **commit hash** refs are the bit after the -g.
 In the example above the code was built from commit
 a20a803c8 and the docs from commit c817132.
-The rest of the description give a relative
-indication of the freshness of each branch.
-"C3.2-290" means the code commit was 290 commits
+* The rest of the description give a **relative indication** of the freshness of each branch:
-more recent than the 3.2 tag in the gnucash repository.
-"D3.2-21" means the docs commit was
+  * "C3.2-290" means the **code** commit was 290 commits more recent than the 3.2 tag in the gnucash repository.
-21 commits more recent than the 3.2 tag in the gnucash-docs repository.
-The exact numbers
+  * "D3.2-21" means the **docs** commit was 21 commits more recent than the 3.2 tag in the gnucash-docs repository.
-are not important.
+The exact numbers are not important.
 But C3.2-312 would be a more recent build than C3.2-290.
 So these
 numbers are used to sort builds by how recent they are (in terms of how recent the source
 is they were built from).